koto-lang/koto/crates/cli/docs/language_guide.md

 ### `import`

-Items from modules can be brought into the current scope using `import`.
+Values from other modules can be brought into the current scope using `import`.

 ```koto
 from list import last